jaguart/kompl/doc/widget-anatomy.md

 ## Programmatic Interface

-*Note:* Interface elements may be capitalised in this document for emphasis - **All method-names and argument-options are lower-case when being used**
+*Note:* Interface elements may be capitalised in this document for emphasis</br>
+**All method-names and argument-options are lower-case when being used**

 ### Private Properties